vishaalshiva/Imdbdataset/README.md

 2) Univariate Bivariate & Modelling.

-  Consists of further Data Wrangling, doing Bivariate Analysis and getting the data in a form that would be ready for moddel ingestions.
+  Consists of further Data Wrangling, doing Bivariate Analysis and getting the data in a form that would be ready for model ingestions.

 Modelling